Nikev2/Shien_Simulator/README.md

 9. Open ```Config.class``` delete the old config code and paste your config code.
 10. Close notepad and update the archive (Winrar prompts you I don't know how it works on the other software)
 11. Boom you went through the torture to edit the config file.

+##open source info##

+use this code to to your hearts content as long as you give me credit in comments or something. contributing is welcomed as this is my first mod and have alot of stuff to do